UPDATED for 2026

-If you saw “Financial Spring Cleaning” and a few ideas came to mind right away, that’s great!
-Grab a pen and paper and write down your personal Spring Cleaning steps, and commit to accomplishing them over the next couple of weeks.
+Now, you might have seen the words “financial spring cleaning” and right away a few action steps came to mind.
+If that’s the case, great!
+Grab a pen and paper, write down your personal Spring Cleaning steps, and commit to accomplishing them over the next couple of weeks.

-BUT, if you get the idea, but don’t know where to start, I’ve got some cool ideas for you, so you can get the spring cleaning started and start to create more wealth.
+BUT, if you get the idea, but don’t know where to start, no problem!
+I’ve got some cool ideas for you, so you can get your spring cleaning financial reset started.
+Let’s dive in!

 Here are some steps for your own Financial Spring Cleaning:

-Treasure Hunting.
 Seek out the financial “treasure” you already have!
 This is a fun way to tie up any financial loose ends.
 It could be calling in any money owed to you (from friends, companies, reimbursements, etc.).
 It could also be collecting money that you already have.
-This could be things like depositing those loose coins, searching in the couch/old coats for change, cashing in reward points, or using gift cards.
-Basically seeking “treasure” you already have.

 Be honest with yourself and face those “frogs” (no offense to any frogs out there!).
 This exercise can free up your energy from shrinking and hiding, and move it into a space of leadership and expansion.
 It’s a powerful way to invite in more wealth.
 (Learn more HERE about how avoidance is the number one thing that keeps you broke, and what to do about it.)